Khang-NT/sdk-doc/docs/01_LoginKit/01_Authenticate.md

 {% endmethod %}

 After that you can manage user's profiles using [AccountManager](02_Account_Manager.md). <br>
-Beside login using email and password, `LoginKit` also supports authenticate with social account from `Facebook` and `Google`.
+Beside login using email and password, `UserKitIdentity` also supports authenticate with social account from `Facebook` and `Google`.

 {% method %}